-E.9.2.7.
+E.9.3.7.
 Right-of-Way Widths

 - 1. As conditions of the approval of a development application under the Planning Act: - i.
-The Town may acquire land from the landowner required for the road allowance as identified in Table E-7: Road Allowance Preferred Widths, at no cost to the

-- Region or the Town and free of all encumbrances, encroachments, and improvements unless otherwise agreed to by the Region and/or Town; and - ii.
-The Region and/or Town will be provided with a certificate of an Ontario Land Surveyor noting that all legal survey documentation on the widened road allowance is in place. - 2.
+The Town or the Region may acquire land from the landowner required for the road allowance as identified in Table E-7: Road Allowance Preferred Widths, at no cost to the Region or the Town and free of all encumbrances, encroachments, and improvements unless otherwise agreed to by the Region and/or Town; and - ii.
+The Town and/or the Region will be provided with a certificate of an Ontario Land Surveyor noting that all legal survey documentation on the widened road allowance is in place. - 2.
 The conveyance of land will be required at no cost to the Region or the Town as a condition of the approval of a development application, beyond the designated road allowance widths identified in Table E-7, to accommodate items such as sight triangles, turning lanes, channelization, grade separations, traffic control devices, rapid transit, public transit facilities and rights-of-way, active transportation, cuts, fills and storm drainage requirements, as required to meet accepted engineering design standards.
 These do not require an amendment to this Plan. - 3.
 Without amendment to this Plan, the Region or the Town may update the designated road allowance widths in Table E-7 where an alternate width has been approved through a completed Municipal Class Environmental Assessment. - 4.
-The designated right-of-way widths of specific roads located within the Town are identified in Table E-7:
+The designated right-of-way widths of roads under the jurisdiction of the Town are identified in Table E-8:

-Table E-7: Road Allowance Preferred Widths
+Table E-8: Road Allowance for Town Roads - Preferred Widths

-Street From То Road Allowance Preferred Width (metres)
+Road From То Road Allowance Preferred Width (metres)

 Albany Street Helena Street Garrison Road 26.2

 Bernard Avenue Thunder Bay Highway No. 3 23

 Brunswick Avenue Ridge Road Ridgeway Road 23

 Daytona Drive Dominion Rd Garrison Road 23

 Derby Road Erie Road Farr Avenue 23

 Gilmore Road Sunset Drive Pettit Road 23

 King Street Albany Street Garrison Road 23

 Main Street East Winger Road Ott Road 23

 Nigh Road Highway No. 3 Rose Hill Road 23

 Pettit Road Gilmore Road Garrison Road 23

 Phillips Street Buffalo Road Crescent Road 23

 Point Abino Road Erie Road Brown Road 23

-Street From То Road Allowance Preferred Width (metres)

 Rebstock Road Schooley Road Ridge Road South 23

 Ridge Road Bowen Road Brunswick Avenue 23

 Rose Hill Road Dominion Road Highway No. 3 23

 Schooley Road Michener Road Erie Road 23

 Sunset Drive Highway No. 3 Bowen Road 23

 Washington Avenue Dominion Road Helena Street 26.2

 Winger Road Bowen Road Netherby Road 23

 Cresent Dominion Road Garrison Road 23

 Buffalo Dominion Road Garrison Road 23

 Burleigh Thunder Bay Highway No. 3 23

+Road From То Road Allowance Preferred Width (metres)

 Thunder Bay Rd Ridge Road Stone Mill Road 23

 Concession Albany Street Gilmore Road 23

 Baker Rd Netherby Road River Trail 23